 Once established in the Landscape South Australia legislation, Green Adelaide will be a new and innovative organisation that will drive an ambitious agenda to transform Adelaide into a world-leading, sustainable, green and climate resilient city.

-For the first time, a state government is focusing its attention on metropolitan Adelaide through increased efforts to green and cool our backyards, streets and neighbourhoods, enhance biodiversity and create open and healthy green spaces for everyone.
+Green Adelaide offers an integrated approach to managing our urban environment.
+The state government is focusing its attention on metropolitan Adelaide through increased efforts to green and cool our backyards, streets and neighbourhoods, enhance biodiversity and create open and healthy green spaces for everyone.

 Green Adelaide recognises the importance of connecting community to nature and managing our urban environment through an integrated approach - from the hills to the sea.